 A third group of runs were used to exemplify the difficulties associated with using lower release water temperature to compensate for the effects of reduced flow on downstream temperatures.
-For maximum effect, combined water volume from both Cheslatta and Kenney releases was held constant at 53 cms, which is the minimum seasonal flow set out in an agreement between Alcan and the governments, and release temperature was 10°C. The model used 30 year mean tributary volumes and temperatures, and atmospheric data.
+For maximum effect, combined water volume from both Cheslatta and Kenney releases was held constant at 53 cms, which was a compromise between the minimum seasonal flows set out in an agreement between Alcan and the governments and the actual summer flows experienced since 1981.
+The release temperature was

+10°C. The model used 30 year mean tributary volumes and temperatures, and atmospheric data.

 A final set of model runs was designed to assist with water release decision making by estimating the number of days that STMP temperature targets would be exceeded if specific water quantities and temperatures were released immediately below the Cheslatta/Nechako confluence.
 A total of 28 flow and temperature scenarios were examined beginning at 56.6 cms, 75 cms and increments of 25 cms up to 200 cms.
 Temperatures were 12, 14, 16 and 18°C. Daily atmospheric and tributary model inputs were based, not on a single year, but on model runs with conditions observed each year between 1981 and 1999.
-The mean number of days temperature exceeding 19.6°C at Finmoore in this period were plotted for each of the 28 temperature/flow scenarios.
+The mean number of days temperature exceeding 20°C at Finmoore in this period were plotted for each of the 28 temperature/flow scenarios.